meisong541/meisong541.github.io/_posts/2019-09-12-Replica_method_2.markdown

 \end{align}
 In the last step, we heuristically exchanged the limit operator and the differential operator.

-Determinants are easier to work with than Stieltjes transforms.
-The following identity expresses the power of determinant in terms of integration of exponentials
+The point of this trick is that, determinants are easier to work with than Stieltjes transforms, since the power of determinant can be expressed in terms of integration of exponentials
 \\[
 \det(\bA)^{-k/2} = \int_{\R^n} \frac{1}{(2 \pi)^{nk/2}} \exp\Big\\{ - \frac{1}{2} \sum_{j = 1}^k \langle \bx_j, \bA \bx_j \rangle  \Big\\} \prod_{j \in [k]} \de \bx_j.
 \\]
 This identity holds whenever $$\bA \in \R^{n \times n}$$ is positive semi-definite.
-Though, we will formally use this identity for a complex matrix $$\bA$$.
+Though, we will formally use this identity for a complex matrix $$\bA$$ which may not always hold rigorously.

 ### 3.2.
 The replica approach